pzivich/Delicatessen/docs/Built-in Equations.rst

                               t=d['t'], delta=d['delta'],
                               X=d[['X', 'W']])

-After creating the wrapper function, we can now call the M-Estimation procedure to estimate the parameters for the Weibull model
+After creating the wrapper function, we can now call the M-estimator to estimate the parameters for the Weibull model

 .. code::